-A crisis is defined as a time of intense difficulty, trouble, or danger when certain actions must be taken to prevent disaster.
-In a crisis, one's normal coping mechanisms break down and outside help is required.
-In moments of crisis, Student Life personnel (particularly the Dean of Students and the Director of the Counseling and Career Center), may collaborate with Academic Support Services and other campus offices to provide effective, short-term support strategies to help the student through the immediate crisis and ensure adequate care is arranged.
-Although Corban strives to maintain confidentiality concerning individual students' circumstances unless specifically authorized by the student, confidentiality may be breached if the issue is health or safety-related.
+A crisis can be described as a time of intense difficulty, trouble, or danger when certain actions must be taken in order to prevent disaster.
+In a crisis, one's normal coping mechanisms may break down, and outside help is required.
+In moments of crises, Student Life personnel (particularly the Vice President for Student Life and Dean of Students and the Director of the Counseling and Career Center), may collaborate with Academic Support Services and other campus offices to provide effective, short-term support strategies that can help the student through the immediate crisis and ensure adequate care is arranged.
+Although Corban strives to maintain confidentiality concerning individual students' circumstances unless specifically authorized by the student, confidentiality may be breached if the issue is health or safety related.

 Corban University will provide crisis intervention services on a short-term basis only.
-If a student's crisis is ongoing, begins to escalate, creates a safety risk, negatively impacts the educational community, interferes with a student's ability to function independently, or is beyond Corban's ability to manage, certain requirements may be mandated.
-These requirements may include, but are not limited to, the student's obligation to:
+If a student's crisis is on-going, begins to escalate, creates a safety risk, negatively impacts the educational community, interferes with a student's ability to function independently, or is beyond Corban's ability to manage, certain requirements may be mandated.
+These requirements may include, but are not limited to the student's obligation to:

-- Change residences or classes
+- Change residences or classes Page 21

 - Have limited access to campus facilities/events

 - Commit to regular counseling

 - Undergo an assessment or evaluation, and/or

-- Withdraw from enrollment
+- Withdraw

 If services incur additional costs, they will be at the student's expense.
 While the University must preserve the integrity of its policies and procedures, it may be possible to waive certain penalties (course drop policies, course attendance policies, tuition refund policies, withdrawal policies, etc.) in the case of a mandatory withdrawal.
-Exceptions will be made on a case-by-case basis, and Student Life staff members will work with other campus administrators to determine which exceptions can be granted.
+Exceptions will be made on a case-by-case basis and Student Life staff members will work with other campus administrators to determine which exceptions can be granted.
 If a student is required to withdraw from the institution, they will need to provide evidence that the crisis has been resolved or is being effectively managed before they will be allowed to return to the campus community.
 Readmission expectations will be articulated in the form of a written letter.